herxheim-convention/herxheim-convention.github.io/content/homepage/location.en.md

 ### Arrival by public transport

 It's best to check {{<extlink icon="fa fa-external-link" text="bahn.de" href="https://www.bahn.de/">}} to find out how to get there by public transport.
-The nearest bus stop is called _Herxheim/Ld, Schulzentrum_ and is located right next to the convention entrance.
+The nearest bus stop is called `Schulzentrum, Herxheim bei Landau (Pfalz)` and is located right next to the convention entrance.
+Alternatively, you can also travel via `Speiertsgasse, Herxheim bei Landau (Pfalz)`.
+There, the buses run more regularly, but you have to accept a little walk (20min).

 ### Arrival by car